Education & Resources

 3. Apply the Ear Cleaner

-• Lift the Ear Flap: Hold your pet's ear flap upright and carefully squeeze the ear cleaner into the ear canal until it is pooling out.
+• Lift the Ear Flap: Hold your pet’s ear flap upright and carefully squeeze the ear cleaner into the ear canal until it begins to pool.

-• Massage the Base: Gently massage the base of the ear to help loosen any debris or wax.
-You should hear a squishing sound, which means the solution is working.
+• Massage the Base: Gently massage the base of the ear to loosen debris and wax.
+You should hear a soft squishing sound—this means the solution is working.

 4. Clean the Ear

-• Wipe Away Debris: Let your pet shake their head, then use a cotton ball or pad to wipe away any visible dirt or wax from the ear flap and outer ear canal.
+• Wipe Away Debris: Let your pet shake their head, then use a cotton ball or pad to remove any visible dirt or wax from the ear flap and outer ear canal.

 • Repeat if Necessary: If your pet's ears are very dirty, you may need to repeat the process.